Get free weekly resources from us!

 6. Video Announcement

 In our media-centered culture, videos are a great way to get an announcement across.
 From a serious angle, a testimony or short documentary is one approach.
-If you prefer humor, make a spoof of a TV commercial with a twist for serving.
+If you prefer humor, make a spoof of a well-known commercial style and customize it to be an invitation to serve.

 7. Table or Display in the Lobby